iwahbe/ostep-projects/processes-shell/README.md

 # Unix Shell

+## Extra challenges

+1. [x] Use readline instead of getline.
+2. [x] Get the initial path from the `$PATH` variable.
+3. [x] Input redirection, supporting the `<` operator.
+4. [x] Support the `|` (Pipe) operator.
+5. [x] Include real error messages (with `perror()`) for "every single error condition".
+6. [x] Handle relative and absolute paths.

+## Building and running

+I assume that ncurses is installed, and will install readline if it doesn't already exist.
+I use clang, along with libc.

+`make wtest` will test the default base project. `make 3test` will build and run 3wish.
+This will fail if a non-test version of 3wish already exists.
+Useful error messages fail the builtin tests, so they exist under a compilation flag.

+## Project Description

 In this project, you'll build a simple Unix shell.
 The shell is the heart of the command-line interface, and thus is central to the Unix/C programming environment.
 Mastering use of the shell is necessary to become proficient in